esper-io/esper-cli/README.md

 ### Usage

 Before using espercli, you need to tell it about your Esper credentials.
-For this you will need `API KEY` and `HOST ENDPOINT` as generated in [pre-requisites](#pre-requisites) section.
+For this you will need `API KEY` and `HOST ENVIRONMENT` as generated in [Requirements](#requirements) section.
 The way to get started is to run the espercli configure command:
 ```sh
 $ espercli configure